Cook Like Lauren Logo Horizontal

 • Oil the bottom of two sheet pans.

-• Take dry potatoes and using the bottom of a mug, smash the potatoes down onto the sheet pan.
+• Take the potatoes and using the bottom of a mug, smash the potatoes down onto the sheet pan.

 • Season with garlic powder, onion powder, salt, pepper and dried parsley.